 Why Are We Here?

 The idea for Learning Tangent sprouted in 2014 after I started homeschooling our (at the time) 8 year-old twin boys.
 Like many new homeschool moms, I ordered all the individual copies of homeschool magazines I could find, in the hopes of finding guidance on how to do this homeschool thing.

-Learning Tangent came into being after the founder, Gail Nelson, started homeschooling her then 8 year-old twin boys.
-She discovered that among the plethora of homeschool magazines, there was something missing: A truly inclusive magazine.
+It made me sad to find that among the plethora of homeschool magazines, there was something missing: A truly inclusive magazine.
 One that didn’t push one worldview or another.
 A homeschooling magazine where the readers and writers are willing to discuss different beliefs and ideas without the animosity that so often seems to accompany them.
-She whined, complained, and wondered why there wasn’t something like that in the world.
-So her husband, David, being the supportive, awesome guy that he is…told her to stop whining and create one.

 A big dream, but one worthy of pursuing!

 After listening to me whine about it, my husband David pointed out that I had all the skills and abilities to start my own magazine – and why not try?
 There may be lots of other moms looking for just such a horse of a different color.
 After all, hadn’t I grown up in a media family?
 Regularly exposed to journalism, layout & design, and the realities of running a publication.